Turgot map of Paris

-The Turgot map of Paris (Plan de Turgot) is a highly accurate and detailed map of the city of Paris, France, as it existed in the 1730s.
+The Turgot map of Paris (/tʊərˈɡoʊ/ toor-GOH; Plan de Turgot /fr/) is a highly accurate and detailed map of the city of Paris, France, as it existed in the 1730s.
 The map was commissioned by Parisian municipality chief Michel-Étienne Turgot, drawn up by surveyor Louis Bretez, and engraved by Claude Lucas.

 Description

 The Turgot map was published in 1739 as an atlas of twenty non-overlapping sectional bird's-eye-view maps (at a scale of approximately 1:400) in isometric perspective toward the southeast.
 Additionally, there is one simplified general map with a four-by-five grid showing the layout of the twenty sectional maps.
 The atlas covers an area approximately corresponding to the first eleven of the modern-day arrondissements of Paris.
 Each sectional map consists of double-facing sheets and is 80 cm wide; the first row is 48 cm high, while the remaining rows are 50 cm high.
 The assembled map is 250.5 cm in height and 322.5 cm in width.
 Turgot's map has been described as "the first all-comprising graphical inventory of the capital, down to the last orchard and tree, detailing every house and naming even the most modest cul-de-sac".